 Chaotic Good vs True Neutral

-True Neutrals don’t prefer Law to Chaos or Good to Evil, instead they see them all as extreme positions which lead to negative consequences for individuals.
+True Neutrals don’t prefer Law to Chaos or Good to Evil, instead they see them all as restrictive positions which lead to negative consequences for individuals.
 Generally, a True Neutral will follow the rules and favour Good over Evil, but only because it makes their life easier and they may be rewarded for it, not because they are obliged to by their personal code.

 Find out more on the True Neutral alignment in my article.